-You can find more information and a download of the form on the General Register Office website.
+You can find more information and a form to download on the General Register Office website.

-The full certificate is a full copy of the birth entry with parents names, occupation and place of birth as well as the details included in the short certificate.
+The full certificate is a full copy of the birth entry with parents names, occupation and place of birth as well as the details for the baby.